 The treatment of the costs incurred to perform these pre-CED activities that transfer a good or service to the customer is another issue resulting from such situations.
 The method we believe to be the most preferred is to capitalize such costs as costs to fulfill an anticipated contract.
 The costs are then immediately expensed at the CED if they relate to performance obligations that have been transferred to the customer.
 This would be the case in both of the examples given above.

 Diversity in Thought

-The TRG discussed this issue in their March 30 meeting.
+The Transition Resource Group (TRG) discussed this issue in its March 30 meeting.
 In the memo that addressed this topic, two issues were presented and discussed.